Call for a FREE Quote Today!

 The job of an EVSE is to safely provide power to the vehicle's on-board charger.

-I'll continue to call it a charger, since that's what every one else calls it and I like to keep things simple.
+I'll occasionally slip up and call it a charger, since that's what every one else calls it and I like to keep things simple.

 - Most homes in our area have a main electrical panel with a 200 Amp service.
-Rarely does the service need to be upgraded - out of the 100+ installs I have completed in the past 2 years, only one service needed to be upgraded.
+Rarely does the service need to be upgraded - out of the 300+ installs I have completed, only one service needed to be upgraded.

 -If I may suggest, let me install a larger gauge wire if going this route - this will allow you to change out the circuit breaker and receptacle at a future date, if you choose to upgrade your electric service at a later date.